bikashpoudel/zf2errorhandler/readme.md

 );
 ```

-* Add the error handler in your global config
+* Add the error handler in your global config (global.php)
 ```
 return array(
     'listeners' => array(